Merit 3 (or Merit III) is a Mastercard interchange category that determines credit and debit card processing fees.

 For transactions using a Mastercard that produce “rewards” for cardholders (such as airline miles or cashback) there are different rates and fees.
 Depending on the rewards card, it may fall into the category Enhanced, World, World High Value, or World Elite.
 In the table below, you’ll see that the Merit III tiers still apply.

-Mastercard’s rewards interchange can look a little complicated.
+Mastercard’s interchange can look a little complicated.
 Essentially, you’d just need to know your Merit III tier level, and then only look at that row.
-The four rewards categories would apply to only the Merit III tier level of your business.
+If you don’t qualify for the tiers, you just need to look at the base table earlier in this article.

 Keep in mind that this is just the interchange fee.
 Since interchange is only one component of your total processing costs, the actual fees you pay overall will be higher.

-There are four possible categories for debit and prepaid, though they’re simply “tiers” of the same category.
-Note that tiers 1, 2, and 3 are the same rate for both debit and prepaid cards.
-Only the base tier has different rates for debit and prepaid, as noted below.
+While there are still three tiers for debit and prepaid cards, the tiers are the same rate for both debit and prepaid.
+Only the base tier has different rates for debit and prepaid, as seen in the table above for base merit 3.
+Below you can see the rates for both prepaid and debit.

 These rates come directly from Mastercard’s published interchange table and are subject to change.